 Classified Standing

 Classified graduate students are those who have been fully admitted to their program.
-To be admitted into the MSCE Program with classified standing, students must comply with the University Graduate Admission requirements and with the following department requirements (www.csufresno.edu/catoffice/current/engcivdgr.html ):
+To be admitted into the MSCE Program with classified standing, students must comply with the University Graduate Admission requirements and with the following department requirements (www.fresnostate.edu/catalog/#master's ):

 Completion of a baccalaureate in science (BS) degree in Civil Engineering, or in a related engineering discipline, accredited by the ABET.